Raspirus/Raspirus/README.md

 ![banner_logo](https://user-images.githubusercontent.com/50681275/223684389-ed0f104f-c183-4223-9723-c268e7cc5268.png)

 ## Introduction
-Sometimes you have a computer that is not connected to the internet and has no antivirus on it.
-The computer gets used by a lot of people that upload and download files using their personal USB stick.
+Sometimes you work on a computer that is not connected to the internet.
+It even has no antivirus installed and you guess you are safe.
+But it could be used by a lot of people that upload and download files using their personal USB sticks.
 This bothers you, and it bothered me too.
-That's where Raspirus comes into play, its an application amde to be used on the Raspberry Pi, but it works on Windows and other Linux systems too.
-Raspirus will scan all files on your USB key and tell you if it finds anything suspicious.
-Its not a full-fletched antivirus, as that would consume too much RAM for a normal Raspberry Pi 3 for example.
-The app simply builds the hash of each file and checks if it finds that hash in a signatures database.
+That's where Raspirus enters the game, an application to be used on the Raspberry Pi, but also for Windows and other Linux systems.
+Raspirus will scan all files on your USB key and warn you in case of possible threats.
+It's far from being a fully-fledged antivirus, as that would consume way too much RAM on a normal Raspberry Pi 3.
+It just computes the hash of each file and checks for a match in a signature database.

 ## Installation
 Please follow [this guide](https://github.com/Raspirus/docs) to build the app on your own machine.
-Or if you are on Windows, Ubuntu or MacOS, you can try to use the pre-built installers in the [Releases page](https://github.com/Raspirus/Raspirus/releases/latest).
-If you encounter nay difficulties while following the instructions, please open an issue and we will be happy to help you out.
+Or if you run Windows, Ubuntu or MacOS, you can try to use the pre-built installers on the [Releases page](https://github.com/Raspirus/Raspirus/releases/latest).
+If you encounter any difficulties following the instructions, please open an issue and we will be happy to get back to you.

 ## Questions
-For any questions, check out the [FAQ docs](https://github.com/Raspirus/docs) and see if you can find an answer to your problem.
-If not, please open an Issue on this repository.
+For any questions, please first check out the [FAQ docs](https://github.com/Raspirus/docs) and see if you can find an answer to your problem.
+If not, please open an issue on this repository.

 ## Frameworks and Tools used:
 - NPM: https://www.npmjs.com